How to Automate Your Integration For Smarter Business Workflows

 Let’s go through some business automation and integration use cases for companies and enterprises.

-When a customer creates a case in Salesforce, their account and contact information will be replicated in a Freshdesk, Jira Service Management, or Zendesk ticket.
+Real-world application: When a customer creates a case in Salesforce, their account and contact information are replicated in a Freshdesk, Freshservice, Jira Service Management, or Zendesk ticket.
+Essential data, such as attachments, SLA details, comments, status, priority, and custom field values, all transfer to the help desk for better visibility and added context.
+Support agents get the full picture without leaving their own tool.

-When a customer raises an incident, you want the details to get to the service team or engineers as soon as possible.
-This will help them figure out if it is a simple bug or whether your website is under attack.
+Real-world application: When a customer raises an incident, the details get to the service team or engineers immediately.
+This helps them figure out if it is a simple bug or a security event.
+A cybersecurity MSP was able to implement a ticket-based security incident management framework with clients and partners, reducing response times significantly.

 We have had an excellent customer experience with Exalate.
 They are always responsive and ready to resolve any problems we or our customers might face.